afloat-agency/wordpress-theme-boilerplate/README.md

 Run the following in your theme folder.
 You can use ctrl-c to stop the server

-npm run dev
+yarn dev

 ### Building (non-production)

 In your theme folder

-npm run build
+yarn build

 ### Building for production

 In your theme folder

-npm run production
+yarn production